-However, it’s probably the apartment rentals in Australia that impressed us the most.
-The finest come equipped with some of the best amenities in the world, from fancy Italian espresso coffee machines to full laundry facilities, hi-tech entertainment gear to quality linens and towels, whether they’re family owned, such as Number Six in Perth, which we’ve rented for months on end when researching books in Perth, or are one of the major nationwide brands like Medina or Mantra.
-They’re expensive compared to rentals in other countries, but by Australian standards you get your money’s worth.
+The apartment rentals in Australia have impressed us the most.
+The best self-catering properties come equipped with some of the best amenities in the world, from fancy Italian espresso coffee machines to full laundry facilities, hi-tech entertainment gear to quality linens and towels.

-The serviced apartment we recently tested out for a month in Phnom Penh by contrast was substantially cheaper, however, we really got what we paid for – very little at all!
-There were very basic kitchen amenities – such as a couple of plates, two spoons and forks, two glasses, a small pan, and pot etc – but important essentials were missing like cups, bowls, and knives, and the place wasn’t really equipped for people who like to cook, as we do.
-There wasn’t even a wok, so it wasn’t as if the apartment had only been set up for Asians.
+A serviced apartment we tested out for a month in Cambodia‘s capital Phnom Penh by contrast was substantially cheaper, however, we got what we paid for – very little at all!
+There were very basic kitchen amenities – such as a couple of plates, two spoons and forks, two glasses, a small pan, and a pot.

-The lack of bath towels, toilet paper and soap were evidence that the management or owners simply hadn’t given much consideration to guest needs.
-Luckily – as we’d travelled all day and arrived in the evening – we had a tiny pack of tissues, some hotel toiletries, and those small quick-drying camping towels.
+Luckily – as we’d travelled all day and arrived in the evening the day we checked in– we had a tiny pack of tissues, some hotel toiletries, and those small quick-drying camping towels.
 Admittedly, after we complained and made suggestions as to the sorts of things they should be providing for guests, the management sent their staff out shopping and they returned the next afternoon with all the things we’d recommended.

-Another nasty surprise had come before we’d even seen the apartment when we went to the office to pay our rent – additional costs for things like Internet and utilities that we’d been told would be included in our rental fee weren’t it now seemed.
-It should be said that Cambodia is pretty new to the holiday apartment rental business, although there are plenty of apartments aimed at expats and NGO workers in both Phnom Penh and Siem Reap, and there is an abundance of beautiful boutique hotels in both cities also.
+Another nasty surprise had come before we’d even seen the apartment when we went to the office to pay our rent – additional costs for things like Internet and utilities that we’d been told would be included in our rental fee weren’t included after all, it seemed.

 Use these tips to renting holiday apartments as you see fit, as a checklist or a set of questions to put to holiday rental owners, managers or agents, and please do add any tips you may have in the comments below.